0leksei/temperature-dashboard/README.md

 ### Next steps

 When `install.sh` has finished, it will echo a message with the URL of the created Grafana endpoint.
-Open this URL in a browser, login to Grafana as `admin\admin` and open a dashboard `Tallinn Temperature`.
+Open this URL in a browser, login to Grafana as `admin\admin` and open a dashboard from `Dashboards > Manage > Tallinn Temperature`.

 # Cleanup